ProfessorNova/PPO-Car/README.md

 4. Run `pip install -r requirements.txt` (for proper pytorch installation, visit the [pytorch website](https://pytorch.org/get-started/locally/))
 5. Run `python train.py --run-name "my_run"` (if you want to use cuda, add `--cuda` to the command)
-6. An window will open where you can select the track you want to train on.
+6. A window will open where you can select the track you want to train on.
 (You can also create your own track with the `track_editor.py` script.
 More on that below)
 7. On default, a video will be recorded every 10 epochs.
 You can find the videos in the `videos` directory.
 8. Additionally, you can view the training progress with tensorboard by running `tensorboard --logdir "logs"` and